Skip to Content

 One of the easiest places to plan a truly DIY excursion is the Caribbean.
 In most Caribbean ports, English is widely spoken.
 U.S. dollars are often the preferred currency.
 And, beautiful beaches are often only a few minutes away from where the ship docks.

-In contrast, if you are arriving in a completely unfamiliar port where you do not speak the local language, you would likely be better served getting a little help.
+In contrast, if you are arriving in a completely unfamiliar port where you do not speak the local language, you would likely be better served by getting some help.

 3. START WITH YOUR TRAVEL AGENT, IF YOU HAVE ONE.